-Please note that technology that requires Wifi extenders such as Google Assistants, Chromecasts, Apple HomePods etc. or Smart Home appliances such as Smart Lights, Smart Clocks or Smart Cameras will not work on the College internet system and are therefore not permitted at College.
+Please note that technology that requires Wi-Fi extenders such as Google Assistants, Chromecasts, Apple HomePods, etc., or Smart Home appliances such as Smart Lights, Smart Clocks, or Smart Cameras will not work on the College internet system and are therefore not permitted at College.
 Technology like this can cause too much strain on the College network and our main priority is having the fastest internet possible for College students to use for their study purposes.
+For this reason, students should also be mindful of the number of devices they connect concurrently and of applications running constantly in the background, as this will also strain the College network.